teeprakorn1/DuangDee_Android_Kotlin/README.md

 An additional **Admin Dashboard** is developed using **React.js** to manage the backend data:

-- 📊 Manage users, horoscopes, and tarot card sets
+- Manage users, horoscopes, and tarot card sets
-- 📥 View palmprint submission logs
+- View palmprint submission logs
-- 🔐 Admin authentication
+- Admin authentication
-- 🌈 Built using React + Tailwind CSS
+- Built using React + Tailwind CSS
-- 📡 Communicates with the same Node.js API as the mobile app

 ## 🎓 Academic Context